 - horticultural oil (several brands)-Consult label for rate.
 Apply oil at a spray volume of 200 to 300 gal/A. Apply in late March or early April while vines are still dormant; do not apply oil after budbreak.
 Some formulations are OMRI-listed for organic use.

-- imidacloprid (Admire Pro and other brands)-Consult label for rates and PHI based on how the product is applied (foliar or soil).
+- imidacloprid (Admire Pro and other brands)-Consult label for rates and PHI based on how the product is applied for other scale insects.
+Scales are managed with soil applications, not foliar.